pieroproietti/pengui/README.md

 `git clone https://github.com/pieroproietti/pengui`

-It is recommended, however to create yourself a [fork](https://github.com/pieroproietti/pengui/fork) of the repository, so that you can manage the project yourself and possibly create [some Pull Requests](https://github.com/pieroproietti/pengui/pulls).
+It is recommended, however to create yourself a [fork](https://github.com/pieroproietti/pengui/fork) of the repository, so that you can manage the project yourself and possibly create some [Pull Requests](https://github.com/pieroproietti/pengui/pulls).

-# venv
+# start to develop
-Just run `./bin/create_venv and` and follow the instructions.
+Just run `bin/create_venv` from the root of the project and and follow the instructions.
+Under `bin`, there are usefull scripts to `run`, `create-bin`, `create-deb`, etc. They must always be run from the root of the project and have a self-explanatory name.

 # future plan